Lululemon (LULU)

 Originally serving yogis and hockey players, Lululemon (NASDAQ:LULU) is a designer, distributor, and retailer of athletic apparel for men and women.

-- Collection of products is difficult to replicate at scale and results in a best-in-class gross margin of 58.8%
+- Unique assortment of products and pricing power are reflected in its best-in-class gross margin of 58.8%

-Lululemon is a top-tier company.
-The valuation looks fair relative to its quality, and we think now is an opportune time to buy.
+Lululemon is a no-brainer.
+The valuation seems fair when considering its quality, and we think now is a good time to invest in the stock.

 Why Is Now The Time To Buy Lululemon?